 How, when, and why to use product management software #

-There’s often debate around when a product team should be looking to implement certain product management tools.
+There’s often debate about when a product team should be looking to implement certain product management tools.

 A) Does a SaaS need to be turning over a certain amount to warrant committing to a solution contract?